sourcegraph/about/blogposts/2021/java-scala-kotlin-code-intelligence.md

 src lsif upload
 ```

 For optimal performance, we recommend using the Java-based launcher with a pre-populated build cache to minimize the overhead from downloading dependencies.
 Check out the [lsif-java website](https://sourcegraph.github.io/lsif-java) for more detailed installation instructions.
-Note that it’s possible to integrate lsif-java with other build tools like Bazel but doing so requires manual configuration.
+Note that it’s possible to integrate lsif-java with other build tools like Bazel, but doing so requires manual configuration.

 Don’t hesitate to open an issue or start a discussion at [sourcegraph/lsif-java](https://github.com/sourcegraph/lsif-java/) to get help with using lsif-java.